How it Works

-Pollinator Pathmaker is based on a model of generosity: each commission of an international Edition Garden – like Edition Garden 1 at Eden – includes curating a new regional Plant Palette that will then be added to use here on pollinator.art.
+Pollinator Pathmaker is based on a model of generosity: each commission of an international Edition Garden – like the first Edition Garden at Eden – includes curating a new regional Plant Palette that will then be added to use here on pollinator.art.
 Find out more about commissioning or join our mailing list to learn about new regional palettes coming soon.

 Creating a Garden